-- Let it sizzle for 1 minute or so, then turn the heat down to the minimum and allow the omelette to cook (uncovered) slowly for approximately 7-8 minutes.
+- Let it sizzle for 1 minute or so, then turn the heat down to the minimum and allow the omelet to cook (uncovered) slowly for approximately 7-8 minutes.

-- When the omelette is about 2/3 set, slide the omelette from the pan onto a plate, then immediately flip the plate so that the omelette lands back in the pan, cooked side up.
+- When the tortilla is about ⅔ set, slide the omelet from the pan onto a plate, then immediately flip the plate so that the omelet lands back in the pan, cooked side up.

 - Place the non-stick pan back on low heat, and let it cook slowly for another 4-5 minutes.

-- When the omelette is ready, take it out onto a serving plate and cut into slices, pizza-like slices.
-Serve with any salad, crusty bread or however you fancy.
+- When the omelet is ready, take it out onto a serving plate and cut it into slices, pizza-like slices.
+Serve with any salad, crusty bread, or however you fancy.